 On this hike we make a loop out of Stone Valley Village and hike the same line of wall as our Middle Route of the Switchback Great Wall hike.

 Starting at Stone Valley Village gives us a longer hike and some different angles for our views of the Great Wall, including a great look at what an attacker might have been faced with trying to cross over to the Beijing side.

-We start off easy with a wee walk up the concrete road behind Stone Valley Village, a tidy settlement just on the Beijing side of the border.
+We start off at the back of Stone Valley Village, a tidy settlement just on the Beijing side of the border.
 We’ll drive up to the end of the road, and start the hike on a paved trail that leads up into the hills.

-Further up the road we turn off on to a paved path, and then take a turn for the hills on a dirt trail that leads up to the Great Wall.
+Further up we take a turn for the hills on a dirt trail that leads up to the Great Wall.
 The trail takes us up through a forested valley, getting slightly steeper as we near the Great Wall.

 After taking a break by the Great Wall, we follow a rough and unrestored section of Great Wall all the way up to a 1,034m beacon tower known as the General’s Tower, the largest on this line of wall.
 From up on top of the tower we’ll have great views of the surrounding mountains, with more wall seen snaking off into the distance.

 A short hike along the wall from the General’s Tower takes us to a point where the wall splits—the main line of Ming-era Great Wall heads straight down into Hebei Province, and a line of much older wall – said to date back to the Northern Qi Dynasty (550–577) – runs roughly along the ridge which is now the Beijing-Hebei border.

 On this visit we will follow the Northern Qi Great Wall to avoid any issues with wall wardens on the Hebei side.